 A professional transcription service can help you determine what type of post-production script you are in need of and help to personalize it to your requests.
 A transcriptionist has the ability to transform your film or TV show into a post-production script based on the requirements of the film and TV industry.

 Here are the four main categories of post-production scripts you may need to create depending on your production goals:

 One of the most common post-production scripts that a production company may request is a dialogue list.
 As the name implies, a dialogue list is a complete script of all the spoken dialogue in your film or TV production word-for-word.
 These scripts can be helpful to have an accurate record of the lines of all your actors for translating your film or TV show into a foreign language.

 With a dialogue list, you’ll save time and money as you will already have a working list that your translator can work from.
 This will eliminate any errors from occurring during the translation process as a translator is able to easily and efficiently translate your film or TV show into the language of your choosing.

 As Broadcast Scripts

 Your film or TV production may be in need of an as broadcast script.
-These scripts are designed to provide you with an accurate record of the final edited version of your production.
+You can get the script design with an accurate record of the final edited version.
 The ability to have an as broadcast script can allow you to easily translate it for foreign language use, opening your film or TV show up to a whole new audience.
-As broadcast scripts are also submitted to award competitions alongside your production.
+As, broadcast script also gets submit to award competitions alongside your production.

 An as broadcast script includes the verbatim dialogue spoken within your production, act breaks, scene headings, as well as a description of the scenes portrayed.
-Depending on the format, an as broadcast script can be used for the following:
+Depending on the format, an as broadcast script is used for the following:

 • Preparing foreign language translations (script format)